RandomSearch18/qr-tool/README.md

 #### At the end of a box

 If you've gone through all of the flashcards in a box and emptied it out, an "End of box" popup will show.
-You can either press "OK" to refresh the page to study another box, or press "Cancel" to keep the empty box selected, after which you can either manually select another box, or finish studying.
+You can either select another box from the dropdown, or close the page to finish studying (this will delete your flashcards).

 ## Screenshots